 Seat-to-floor height is important if the patient is going to propel the wheelchair with their feet.
 Seat-to-floor height can be adjusted down approximately 2" by choosing a chair with dual-axles.
 On adjustable height chairs with dual axles the front forks have several holes to allow moving the front wheels (casters) up or down a few inches.
 The combination of these adjustments allow for about 2.5 inches of adjustment in seat-to-floor height.

 Standard seat-to-floor height for a wheelchair is 18" to 20".
 Hemi-Height is 17.5 to 18.5- inches and varies somewhat with manufacturers.
 Anything lower to the ground is either a "super" or "ultra" Hemi.
 In some cases to achieve a lower seat-to-floor height the rear wheels are changed from the standard 24-inch to either a 22 or 20-inch.
 The front casters are also changed from a standard 8-inch to a 6 or 5-inch.
 Remember: if you are adding a cushion to a wheelchair allow that differential (you'll be adding approx. 2" to seat height.)

-PHC Customer Service can help answer your wheelchair questions and can make product recommendations for just about any situation.
-Call us toll-free 1-866-722-4581.
+Get help with purchasing a wheelchair.
+Call us 866-722-4581.
 Our office hours are 8:30am.-5:30pm.
 CST.
 When calling after office hours leave a message and phone number and we will promptly return your call the next business day.